sanjinc/framework/library/Webiny/Component/Config/Readme.md

 Config Component
 =====================
-Config component creates Config objects from config files.
+`Config` component creates `ConfigObject` instances from config files.
 Currently supported formats: INI, JSON, PHP, YAML and custom drivers.

-To use Config component you will need a config file.
+To use `Config` component you will need a config file.

 Example INI: